KatCheng/Assignment03-Stockholm/Assignment04/README.md

 #### Choreography

-The index page gives a general introduction about all four students.
-While stating the differences between them.
-Below the index page, there is a form which allows users to contact the students.
+The index page gives a general introduction about all four students, while stating the differences between them.
+Below the index page are specific information about each student, along with their pictures.
+For each student, there is a button that leads to the bottom of the web page, there is a contact form which allows the users to contact the student.
+After submitting the content, the user will be led to a different page with the submission information.
+After reviewing the information, the users can go back to the main page by clicking the "go back" button.
 All information are listed in a navigation bar that makes the user flow more user-friendly.

 #### Taxonomy